f4iteightiz/ellipse_iso_perimeter/README.md

 a) download the files in a PC

 b) use the application hp41uc with "hp41uc.exe /t=SCPEREL.TXT /r /k". see https://sourceforge.net/projects/hp41uc/
+   (in Windows PC directly or in Linux PCs with the help of "Wine")

-   or use nutstudio with "rpncomp --raw-output PEREL6.TXT". see https://drive.google.com/file/d/1cNQAbDJ9dGd7Bosswft3MCbLbHV55qDC/view
+c) or use nutstudio with "rpncomp --raw-output PEREL6.TXT". see https://drive.google.com/file/d/1cNQAbDJ9dGd7Bosswft3MCbLbHV55qDC/view

-c) upload the .raw file into the HP41 emulator V41 https://hp.giesselink.com/v41.htm
+d) upload the .raw file into the HP41 emulator V41 https://hp.giesselink.com/v41.htm

-d) and use the programms there
+e) and use the programms there

-e) ... or more ...
+f) ... or more ...

-f) install pyILPER on your PC (see anaconda package)
+g) install pyILPER on your PC (see anaconda package)

-g) transfer the programs from V41 into a virtual drive in pyILPER
+h) transfer the programs from V41 into a virtual drive in pyILPER

-h) connect your HP41 with the PC via pilbox.
+i) connect your HP41 with the PC via pilbox.
 Here you can order a pilbox http://www.jeffcalc.hp41.eu/hpil/index.html#pilbox

-i) download the programs from pyILPER into your HP41 (see HP-IL commands for downloading programs); then use them
+j) download the programs from pyILPER into your HP41 (see HP-IL commands for downloading programs); then use them

 List of programs; look at the description in the TXT files for using them.